Post being shared on Facebook claims Kohl’s is giving everyone a free coupon valued at $75 as a means of celebrating its anniversary.

 The post is not associated with Kohl’s and participants will not receive any coupons.
-The post is a scam designed to trick you into spamming your friends and submitting your mobile phone number and other personal information on suspect survey websites.
+The post is a scam designed to trick you into spamming your friends and submitting your personal information on suspect survey websites.

-And, even after you complete the ‘2 simple steps’, you still won’t get your coupon.
+And, even after you complete the steps, you still won’t get your coupon.
 Instead, clicking the claim button takes you to a second webpage that is obscured by a popup window.
-The popup claims that that you must verify your claim by clicking a link and participating in an online survey.
+The popup claims that you must verify your claim by clicking a link and participating in an online survey.
 The popup contains a list of links for you to choose from.

-In other cases, the links may open websites that promise the chance to win prizes in exchange for supplying your name and address, email address, and phone numbers.
+The links open various websites that promise the chance to win prizes in exchange for supplying your name and address, email address, and phone numbers.
 This material will be shared with marketing firms and you will soon begin receiving unwanted and annoying phone calls, emails, letters, and text messages that try to sell you various products and services.

 Meanwhile, the scammers who created the fake Kohl’s coupon promotion will earn commissions each and every time people divulge their mobile number or other details on one of the linked websites.
-And, even after ‘verifying your entry’ as instructed, you will never get to claim the Kohl’s coupon, which never existed to begin with.
+And, even after ‘verifying your entry’ as instructed, you will never get to claim the Kohl’s coupon, which never existed in the first place.